Table of Contents

 How to Interpret Rework

-It should not be confused with Refactor, which measures modifications to older code (≥25 days).
+It should not be confused with Refactor, which measures qualifying modifications to code introduced 21 days or more earlier.

 - PR Size